jorinvo/me/content/post/csv-challenge.md

 ---
 date: 2015-05-09T00:00:00Z
-description: |
-  I created this little experiment to find out about the tools and workflows of other developers.
 title: CSV Challenge
 ---

+I created this little experiment to find out about the tools and workflows of other developers.<!--more-->

 I created this little experiment to find out about the tools and the workflow of other developers.